-A Lawyer in San Diego Representing the Rights of Consumers Who Have Purchased Problem Vehicles
+A Lawyer in San Diego For Consumers Who Have Purchased Lemon Cars

 If you purchased or leased a new or used vehicle under warranty that has problems that the manufacturer or dealer can’t seem to fix, there is a good chance that California’s consumer-friendly lemon law may entitle you to relief.
 To learn more about the lemon law or to discuss your situation with an attorney at no cost, call our office today at 1-855-96-(LEMON) or contact us online.
-Filing a lemon law claim requires meeting strict deadlines, so call an attorney as soon as you realize that your vehicle might be a lemon.
+Filing a lemon law claim requires meeting strict deadlines, so call a lemon law attorney as soon as you realize that your vehicle might be more trouble than it’s worth.

 Lemons Can Cost You Time and Money